wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction-type/sponsor-fee-transaction.md

 # Sponsor Fee Transation

-Sponsor fee transaction enables or disables sponsorship.
-Sponsorship allows any user to pay a fee in the sponsored asset (instead of WAVES) for invoke script transactions and transfer transactions.
+Sponsor Fee transaction enables or disables sponsorship.
+Sponsorship allows any user to pay a fee in the sponsored asset (instead of WAVES) for Invoke Script transactions and Transfer transactions.
 [More about sponsorship](/en/blockchain/waves-protocol/sponsored-fee)

 Only the asset issuer can set up sponsorship.